 - Working with landowners to identify GWWA habitat that is in need of restoration

 - Helping to secure funding to help defray the costs of habitat management

-Much of the work in partnership with the Natural Resources Conservation Service (NRCS) is funded through grants from the National Fish and Wildlife Foundation (NFWF) and other private foundations, focusing on Golden-winged Warbler habitat restoration work.
+Much of the work in partnership with the Natural Resources Conservation Service (NRCS), Vermont Fish & Wildlife Department, land trusts, and municipalities.
+The work is largely funded through grants from the National Fish and Wildlife Foundation (NFWF) and other private foundations, focusing on Golden-winged Warbler habitat restoration work.
 This project is part of a larger multistate effort to conserve this rapidly declining species.